 Idaho Power Habitat Lands

-Idaho Power manages more than 30,000 acres of wildlife habitat to compensate for impacts its hydroelectric projects may be having.
-These habitat lands occur in the Hells Canyon, C.J.
+We manage over 30,000 acres of wildlife habitat.
+These lands are in the Hells Canyon, C.J.
 Strike and Hagerman areas.

 On these lands, our biologists provide wildlife food plots, plant trees and shrubs, reduce shoreline erosion and control weeds.
 This improves habitat and diversity of wildlife.
 It also creates striking views.

 We want people to enjoy our habitat lands.
 This can mean limiting access (type or timing) to protect wildlife.